hhijazi/PowerTools/INSTALL.md

 ********* IMPORTANT *********
 --------
-PowerTools currently only compiles with gcc 4.9 (due to a lack of c++11 support by Gurobi).
+If you are using a version of Gurobi that is older than 6.5, you will need to compile PowerTools with gcc 4.9 (due to a lack of c++11 support by the older versions of Gurobi).
 --------

 ---------------------- For Mac Users ----------------------